Most people nearing retirement don’t realize what a critical decision they have to make when it comes to claiming their Social Security benefits.

 The claiming process is very complex and the decision that is right for one person may not be right for another.
 It depends on many variables, including marital status, disability, if someone is widowed or has dependents.

 “For a typical married couple, there are more than 8,000 claiming strategies when determining when to take your benefits,” Jones said.
 “That is overwhelming to most individuals.
 Very few people recognize there is a decision to be made.”
+The majority of Americans begin taking Social Security when they turn 62 or within a couple of months of leaving work.

 “They think taking it is synonymous with stopping working.
 It is standard practice.
 However the system is providing opportunities that are much better than that.
 It boils down to a simple concept.
 It pays to delay,” he said.
 “By delaying the start date of your Social Security you receive a higher benefit amount.
 Each year you defer or delay your Social Security start date between 62 and 70, your benefit amount goes up between 6 to 8 percent per year and grows with inflation from that point forward.”